Lionel Palairet: Leading amateur batsman

 In 1895, Palairet was fourth in the national batting averages, (Note: Amongst batsmen with over 1,000 first-class runs.) having scored 1,313 runs at 46.89.
 The three batsmen above him, Archie MacLaren, Grace and Ranjitsinhji all appeared for England that year.
 Palairet scored three centuries during the season; two against Middlesex, on the latter occasion batting undefeated through the whole Somerset innings, and one against Yorkshire, when he struck 165.
 He passed a thousand runs again the following year, maintaining a batting average in excess of 40.
-A fourth-innings score of 83 not out that season drew praise from Ranjitsinhji; on a difficult pitch, Palairet farmed the strike and rescued a draw for his side.
+A fourth-innings score of 83 not out that season drew praise from Ranjitsinhji; on a difficult pitch, Palairet farmed the strike and rescued a draw for his team.
 Just over a month later, he reached his highest total in first-class cricket, scoring 292 runs against Hampshire.
 It was his first double century, and the highest score by any Somerset batsman in first-class cricket at that time.
 (Note: Palairet's score was surpassed as the highest for Somerset by Harold Gimblett in 1948, and as of December 2012, is the ninth highest score by a Somerset player.)
 One newspaper in Australia, reporting on his innings, declared that; "should he retain his form he will certainly be worthy of a place ... in the final Test match at the Oval."
-Either side of that match against Hampshire, he appeared for the Gentlemen against the Players at The Oval and Lord's, but made little impact on either game.
+Either team of that match against Hampshire, he appeared for the Gentlemen against the Players at The Oval and Lord's, but made little impact on either game.
 He returned to form against Sussex on their visit to Taunton, sharing a 249-run partnership with his brother, and scoring 154 runs himself.
 The match was played shortly before the final Test match against Australia, but despite the comments in the Australian press, Palairet was not selected for the match.
 He did appear twice against the tourists that summer, for Somerset he scored six across two innings, and chosen to play for Charles Thornton's XI during the Scarborough Festival, he scored 71 runs in an innings victory.